batulmonarchy/batulmonarchy/certifications.md

 # Certifications

-Below is a comprehensive list of all my certifications, organized from core to supplementary, with adherence to relevance and industry standards.
+Below is a comprehensive list of all my certifications, organized from core to supplementaries, with adherence to relevance and industry standards.

 ## CORE CERTIFICATIONS